nabilt/Bluetooth-ODB-2-Adapter/README.md

 * Website:   <http://www.nabiltewolde.com/search/label/obd/>
 * GitHub:    <https://github.com/nabilt/Bluetooth-ODB-2-Adapter>

-This hardware project is the reference schematic for the STN1110 with an added bluetooth module layout in Eagle.
+This hardware project is the reference schematic for the STN1110 with an added bluetooth module layed out in Eagle.
 It is currently untested.

 The STN1110 supports the following protocols:
 * SAE J1850 PWM